 There are numerous health benefits to using Infrared Saunas.
 The infrared sauna has the ability to safely and effectively deliver the sun’s naturally healing radiant heat.
-The settings range from NEAR-Infrared light that aids in pain and muscle relief, to MID-Infrared light that assists in fat burning and weight loss, to FAR-Infrared light that deepens the core sweat and is whole-body detoxifying.
+The settings range from NEAR-Infrared (N) light that aids in pain and muscle relief, to MID-Infrared (M) light that assists in fat burning and weight loss, to FAR-Infrared (F) light that deepens the core sweat and is whole-body detoxifying.
 The Sunligthen proprietary Solocarbon heaters provide 7x more effective detoxification than those found in traditional saunas AND are the only infrared technology with clinical data shown to reduce blood pressure, increase core temperature and aid in weight loss.

 This is a “cozy” two person sauna.
 It is most comfortable for one person or for two people who are comfortable in close quarters.

 Sunlighten, the company who makes these saunas, has done extensive research to discover which settings are ideal for specific benefits.
 The sauna also has health benefits beyond these settings, so just being in the sauna has plenty of health benefits.
 Below are the programs &/or the Classic Sessions with their times and prices.

 Classic / Anti-Aging (N) / Weight Loss (M, F) / Pain Relief (N, M) / Wound Healing (N, M, F) (30 minutes) :

 Classic / Cardiovascular Health (M, F) / Immunity, Muscular Recovery, & Cellular Health (N, M, F) (45 minutes):

 Classic (60 minutes):